Eric-The-Fish-Man/FINdr/README.md

 Instructions for how to process footage for tracking.

-1. Prepare the footage for tracking
+1. Prepare the footage for tracking\n
   The footage used for testing this program were top-down videos of zebrafish (one male, one female).
 To accurately process them the first step was to simplify the footage into a white background with black fish.
 This was done using a background subtraction method in the 3D modeling & compositing software Blender.
 A screenshot of the node output is included, to demonstrate the detailed process of how this works.

 2. Track the footage